TroyFletcher/AT101_Split56/README.md

 C and V to Ctrl+C and V are easy shortcuts when you're already holding down FN

+W to Function Layer 3 (FN3) is for mouse control and was selected because it was comfortable to hold.
+You may prefer to swap it for E if your middle finger is easier to hold here.

 HJKL to arrow keys because Vim

 N and M to Del and Backspace keep those keys near eachother and make Control on the left easier